Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities

-Similarly, we coded the race for authors and journalists using races defined in the 2010 U.S. Census data based on the last name \cite{ambekar2009name,sood2018predicting}.
-The four race categories: (1) Asian (\textit{api}; [note that \textit{api} denotes Asian and Pacific Islander]), (2) Black (\textit{black}), (3) Hispanic (\textit{hispanic}), (4) White (\textit{white}), are directly used to fit the specification of Model 5 with White and Male used as the reference categories.

-\sm{Fig. S4} shows the average marginal effects in mention rates for scholars with names having minority ethnicity (or race) compared to British-origin (or White) named authors.
-As neither tool infers gender, we thus report the result for gender here using \textit{Ethnea}'s labels.
-Like the case of \textit{Ethnea}, we find strong evidence of disparities for Asian-associated names in author mentions in science news, highlighting the robustness of our findings in the main text.
+While our study only focuses on the ``second stage'' of science media coverage -- its quality -- it is likely that such ethnic disparities would be even larger in the first stage of coverage where media outlets choose whose papers to report on in the first place.
+Supporting evidence comes from recent empirical studies that find gender and regional disparities in the online attention to scientists' work \cite{vasarhelyi2021gender, chapman2022altmetric, davidson2023analysis}.
+Our work thus suggests that disparities in science media are likely to compound across different aspects of coverage, yielding ultimate differences in outcomes much larger than those shown by studies of any one stage.

 \textbf{Acknowledgements:} We thank \textit{Altmetric.com} for sharing the mention data used in this study.
 This work uses Web of Science data by Clarivate Analytics provided by the Indiana University Network Science Institute and the Cyberinfrastructure for Network Science Center at Indiana University.
 We thank Aparna Ananthasubramaniam, Jiaxin Pei, Daniel M. Romero for helpful discussions and suggestions. \textbf{Funding:} This work has received no funding. \textbf{Author contributions:} H.P., M.T. and D.J. collaboratively conceived and designed the study.
 H.P. performed the analyses.
-H.P., M.T. and D.J. drafted and revised the final manuscript. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All code used in this study will be available at: \url{https://github.com/haoopeng/}.
-The Altmetric data is available free of charge to university-affiliated scientometric researchers; see details at: \url{https://www.altmetric.com/research-access/}.
-The Microsoft Academic Graph data can be accessed at: \url{https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/}.
-A public repository of our data will be available at: \url{https://doi.org/xyz/m9.figshare.xyz}
+H.P., M.T. and D.J. drafted and revised the final manuscript. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data availability:} All code used in this study is available at: \url{https://github.com/haoopeng/author_mentions}.
+The Altmetric data of news coverage is available free of charge to university-affiliated scientometric researchers; see details at: \url{https://www.altmetric.com/research-access/}.
+The Microsoft Academic Graph data can be publicly accessed at: \url{https://openalex.org/}.

-\section{Supplementary Materials}
+\subsection{Supplementary Materials}